webD97/chameleon/docs/documentation/Image.md

 Fill the whole image with the given pattern.

+The pattern is drawn on top of everything else.
 Only call this before drawing other elements onto the image unless you want them to be affected by the pattern.
 #### Arguments
 * $pattern **IPattern** - &lt;p&gt;The pattern&lt;/p&gt;